Starring: Mateusz Więcławek, Małgorzata Hajewska-Krzysztofik, Joanna Kulig, Bogumiła Bajor

 Rating: ★★★☆☆

 Woman of… draws a parallel between the transformation of Poland and the protagonist’s 45-year long struggle to change gender.
 At some point in the film, Adam disengages from Poland’s Solidarity movement.
 His priorities in life are irrevocably altered but he is still afraid to share his feelings with his wife Iza — mainly played by a dashing Joanna Kulig.
-Szumowska and Englert have met for years many with transgender people to make a film on a then-taboo topic which nowadays instead touches a raw nerve in Polish society.
+Szumowska and Englert have met for years with many transgender people to build a film on a then-taboo topic, which nowadays, instead, touches a raw nerve in Polish society.

 Szumowska’s and Englert’s film deals with ‘transitions’ in the broad sense, including but not limited to the protagonist’s gender change struggles.
 In one scene a movie poster for Krzysztof Kieślowski’s The Double Life of Véronique (1991) is pulled next to a placard for American romantic comedy Pretty Woman (1990) on the walls of a small-town theatre.
 In doing so, Woman of… flashes back to the beginning of the Nineties when Polish cinematography paid a high price in terms of visibility.
 In those times Poland was transitioning to a free market economy and the local film industry got caught in the vice-like grip of Hollywood film distributors.